Rocío Dúrcal: Singing

 In 1970, Dúrcal married Filipino-born musician Antonio Morales (known professionally as Júnior), who would manage her singing career.
-In 1972, Antonio Morales began a series of television shows in Spain and Latin America singing with his wife as a duet.
+In 1970, Antonio Morales began a series of television shows in Spain and Latin America singing with his wife as a duet.
 Their first child, Spanish actress Carmen Morales de las Heras, was born in December 1970.
 After the birth of their second child, Antonio Morales de las Heras, in April 1974, Morales decided to give up his career to devote time to their children.
 Dúrcal meanwhile continued her film and singing career.
 In 1979 she had her third child, Shaila Morales de las Heras, who took up a singing career under the stage name of Shaila Dúrcal and is also a successful singer.

 In 1977, Dúrcal signed a contract with Ariola Eurodisc (with singer-songwriter Camilo Sesto supporting her in her projects) dedicating herself to the musical career.
 That year, while in Mexico, she met the Mexican singer-songwriter Alberto Aguilera Valadez, better known as Juan Gabriel, who decided to record a whole album of rancheras performed by Rocío Dúrcal entitled Rocío Dúrcal canta a Juan Gabriel.
 Without further advertising, the LP received high levels of sales, so Dúrcal and Juan Gabriel considered the possibility of a new recording together.
 They ended up doing 5 LPs, marking the revival of Rocío Dúrcal as a singer.
 The final collaboration between Dúrcal and Juan Gabriel emerged in 10 albums.
 Dúrcal's album named Canta A Juan Gabriel Volumen 6 (1984) is among the top ten best-selling albums in the history of Mexico.
 For this album Rocío Dúrcal received her first Grammy Award nomination.

-The collaboration of Dúrcal with Juan Gabriel was interrupted by disagreements between the artists and because of problems of Juan Gabriel with his record label, so Dúrcal continued to record albums with other songwriters such as Marco Antonio Solís and Rafael Pérez Botija (with whom under his leadership in 1981 she recorded the album of ballads Confidencias).
+The collaboration of Dúrcal with Juan Gabriel was interrupted by disagreements between the artists and because of problems of Juan Gabriel with his record label, so Dúrcal continued to record albums with other songwriters such as Marco Antonio Solís and Rafael Pérez Botija (who produced for her, and wrote most of the songs for, the ballads album, Confidencias).
 In 1988 she recorded the album Como Tu Mujer with producer Marco Antonio Solis.